SE3070-CSSE/csse-web-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
 For Angular docs and tutorials see the [Angular reference](https://angular.io/)

+The app is hosted on github pages, The following this link --> [csse-web-app](https://se3070-csse.github.io/csse-web-app/login) <-- to visit the login page

 ## Development

 ### Installation of dependencies